RamazanFerhatSonmez/Basic-Python-RESTful-Server/README.md

 ## PHP Code

-Our web application is built on codeigniter - and we been using the CodeIgniter-REST Client - https://github.com/philsturg eon/codeigniter-restclient

-Here is how we code the call i PHP to call the basic python RESTful server
+The web application is built on codeigniter, here is how we code the call i PHP to call the basic python RESTful server

 	public function get_luminoso_score($project_name, $article_text)
 	{